polywrap/documentation/src/docs/quick-start/polywrap-client.md

 Using the Polywrap Client, we are invoking the `info` method of a Wrap found under the [WRAP URI](/concepts/uris) `ens/logger.polytest.eth` called the Logger Wrap.

-Under the hood, the Polywrap Client knows how to fetch a Wrap from a URI.
-It does so through a process called URI Resolution.
-The Polywrap Client comes pre-configured with a set of URI Resolvers, each of which knows how to resolve a certain type of URI.
+Under the hood, through a process we call URI Resolution, the Polywrap Client knows how to fetch and execute the Wrap from decentralized storage.

-Thanks to its pre-configured URI Resolvers, it can resolve this ENS domain to an IPFS hash, download the Wrap from IPFS and execute it within its WASM runtime.

 The `PolywrapClient` comes pre-configured with everything you need for most Web2 and Web3 use-cases by default.